 The OID workshop will be of a ‘pre-market’ and ‘market’ nature.
 The delegation going to one or more of the selected cities will consist of both businesses as well as city experts and city officials from India, the Nordic countries and international.
 Workshops on the ground will cater to both these groups, as there will be some knowledge sharing workshops in the cities, where the selected cities will be explaining and talking about their specific challenges, and will get ideas and inputs from the pre-selected solutions providers and city officials as well as businesses.
 After this there will be a visit to specific sites where the solutions will be employed so that the businesses can get a feel for the reality on the ground.
 The next day, there will be a pitch competition, where all the businesses who will come with us will have the opportunity to pitch their solutions and approaches to the city as well as the many private developers based in the specific city context, based on both the pitch they brought with them from home, as well as their on-the-ground experiences in the specific Indian city.
 The best pitches are expected to be offered the opportunity to collaborate with the specific city and its partners with the aim of integrating their solutions and approaches in the urban renewal process.

-Submit your solution for a chance to present and demonstrate before decision makers at the Grand Finale in Indian in April 2019.
-Proposals accepted until 29 march 2019.
+Submit your solution for a chance to present and demonstrate before decision makers at the Grand Finale in India in May 2019.
+Proposals are accepted until 22 April 2019.

 How the competition works

 All solutions must be presented via this submission form.
 Submissions that are not sent via this route will not be considered.

 The purpose of the submissions form is to understand the nature product and or service you wish to bring to one or more of the selected cities, as well as its relevance and impacts to “urban water management” processes.
 We anticipate that submission process shouldn’t take more than two – three hours.

 We highly recommend that you read the competition manual carefully before submitting a solution.
 The competition manual contains further information about:

 - The structure of the process and how it will be managed